3imed-jaberi/p-meter/README.md

 ![imed-jaberi](/demo/installation-package.gif)

 ## Usage
 ---
  The method of use is simple and very easy ...
 Just follow these steps :

-Step 1 : Import the module in this way .
+Step 1 : Import the module in this way.

 ```javascript
 const passwordMeter  = require ('p-meter') ;
 ```

-Step 2 : Enter the password to the function with the method of view you want .
+Step 2 : Enter the password to the function with the method of view you want.

 ```javascript
 let password  = "199812+imeD";
 let result = passwordMeter (password , { displayString : true , useSpace : false });
 console.log(`*************\n ${result} \n*************`);
 ```

 Step 3 : Execute method to see the result ..

 ```bash
 $your_pc_name_with_your_directory
 *************